TajaKuzman/Parlamint-translation/README.md

 ## Datasets

-Order of corpora to be translated: DK, BG, PT, IS, BA.
+Order of corpora to be translated: AT GR NO - (sample being evaluated:) HU TR NL - (evaluate by yourself:) SE NO RS BA

 Status of the corpora and sizes are [available here]( https://docs.google.com/spreadsheets/d/1pfkaBgdacHdaC8-CMVYKze6MLe8EoSZVKs2viP_78fE/edit?usp=sharing).

 Corpora with more than one language (marked with * in the table above):
 - Parlamint-BE (Belgian), which has nl + fr.
-This is marked on the segments in the TEI, and we produce two sets of CoNLL-U files for them.  two sets of CoNLL-U files for them.
+This is marked on the segments in the TEI, and we produce two sets of CoNLL-U files for them.
 - ParlaMint-NO (Norwegian) also has two languages in TEI (Bokmal and Nynorsk), but these are are processed with the same model, so they have just one CoNLL-U set.

 ## Pipeline

-1. Extract info from the source conll-u files into a dataframe: `CUDA_VISIBLE_DEVICES=1 nohup python 1-conllu-to-df.py "AT" > logs/AT/to_conllu.md`
+1. Extract info from the source conll-u files into a dataframe: `CUDA_VISIBLE_DEVICES=1 nohup python 1-conllu-to-df.py "AT" > logs/AT/to_conllu.md &`
 	- output: results/{lang_code}/ParlaMint-{lang_code}-extracted-source-data.csv

 2. Choose the model (compare available models on a sample): 2-choose_MT_model.ipynb